microsoft/GlobalMLBuildingFootprints/README.md

 This data is licensed by Microsoft under the [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/).

 ## Updates
-* 2022-07-08 - Added **78M** buildings in Western EU Countries from Maxar and Vexcel imagery between 2014 and 2021 bringing the total structure count to **856M**.
+* 2022-07-08 - Added **78M** buildings in Western EU Countries from Maxar imagery between 2014 and 2021 bringing the total structure count to **856M**.
 Added link to download buildings coverage.
 * 2022-07-05 - The complete building footprints dataset is available on [Microsoft's Planetary Computer](https://planetarycomputer.microsoft.com/dataset/ms-buildings)

 ## FAQ